Man Accused of Killing Utah Teen, 15, While She Talked on Phone With Mom Is Arrested

 According to police, Baleigh called her mother on Monday at around 3 p.m., just after arriving home from school.
 It was something the girl did every day, Sgt.
 Brandon Shearer of the Salt Lake Police Department told reporters at a press briefing.

-While on the phone with Baleigh, the teen’s mother heard the teen being “brutally attacked” in their home, said Shearer.
+While on the phone with Baleigh, the teen’s mother heard her being “brutally attacked” in their home, said Shearer.
 Eventually, the call was lost, police said.

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.